Intobirds recently spent time flying with a beautiful male Red-tailed Hawk named Theron.

 Christine goes to Theron as he polishes off his lunch as the Red-tailed Hawks swirl above him.

 Their presence prevents Theron from flying this day.

 He’s small in comparison to them.
 Theron is 700 grams, and these hawks are 1000 grams.

-Just then a Red-tailed Hawk swoops in very low.
-Now there are five Red-tailed Hawks and two Turkey Vultures flying above us.
+Just then, a Red-tailed Hawk swoops in very low.
+So now there are five Red-tailed Hawks and two Turkey Vultures flying above us.

 Christine grabs Theron.
 He knows he’s safe with Christine.

-Creancing involves attaching leather straps (jesses) to the bird’s lower legs and then attaching the jesses to a long line that can be up to 300 feet in length in an open space to give him fight time and training.
+Creancing involves attaching leather straps (jesses) to the bird’s lower legs and then attaching the jesses to a long line up to 300 feet in length in an open space to give him fight time and training.